amirkhier/MariaDBChatbotAIAssistant/README.md

 The app uses Streamlit for UI, setting up a chat interface where users can interact with the database through questions and receive responses in real-time.

-## Contributions
-Feel free to open issues or submit pull requests to improve the application.